TheophileGaudin/Everyday/README.md

 8. **Finance**: follow a stock market in real time.
 Defaults to your country's market.
 9. **Speedometer**: shows your current speed.
 Has an adjustable threshold below which it disappears.
 10. **Google Calendar**: see what's next on your agenda.
 Tap to browse upcoming events, double-tap to go back.
 Requires Google sign-in (see below).
+11. **Subtitles**: Subtitle the audio content from your phone.
+Useful for hearing disabiilities or when ambient noise is high.

 ## Other features